-Figure 23: Whole-life impacts for doubling and halving distance to grid to 40km
+Figure 23: Whole-life impacts for doubling (40km) and halving (10km) distance to grid

-8.2.8 High ground water level type foundations
+7.2.7 High ground water level type foundations

 The baseline assessment assumes a low ground water level (LGWL) foundation for the turbine which has been chosen as the base case as it is more representative of the majority of wind power plant sites.
 This sensitivity evaluates the use of a high groundwater level (HGWL) foundation which indicates a (maximum) groundwater level equal to the level of the terrain, which requires increased quantities of concrete and steel reinforcement.